ryanjeffares/grace/README.md

   * Allow expressions containing literals and other constants
   * Improve error reporting
 * Allow importing files that require going higher up the folder tree
-* Recursive imports are broken
 * Expand standard library
 * Dynamic library loading
   * This is in, but need to handle pointer types for things that aren't strings
   * And also pointer return types for strings and others...
-  * Build and link to dyncall properly
 * Ability to get relative path from a Grace file
 * Default function parameter values
 * Install process
 * Tests
 * Documentation + comments
 * Improve compiler errors and line numbering
-* Can probably abstract more parts of the compiler into functions, e.g. function parameters, to reduce code duplication
+* Reduce code duplication in compiler, general clean up
 * Make sure everything is always getting popped from the value stack when it needs to be

 ## Long Term Goals